alwinb/reurl/README.md

 #### url.normalize (); url.normalise ()

 Returns a new ReUrl object by normalizing `url`.
-This interprets a.o. `.` and `..` segments within the path ans removes default ports and trivial usernames/ passwords from the authority of `url`.
+This interprets a.o. `.` and `..` segments within the path and removes default ports and trivial usernames/ passwords from the authority of `url`.

 	new ReUrl ('http://foo/bar/baz/./../bee') .normalize () .toString ()